xapian/xapian-gsoc-proposal/proposal.rst

 * Document Liberation project: From https://www.documentliberation.org/about/, "All participating libraries are released inter alia under the Mozilla Public License Version 2.0."
 And from https://www.gnu.org/licenses/license-list.en.html, Mozilla Public License Version 2.0 is compatible with the GPL v2.

-* DjVu : From http://djvu.sourceforge.net/licensing.html, "DjVuLibre-3.5 was developed by Leon Bottou and others as a "Derived Work" of the DjVu Reference Library 3.5.
+* DjVu: From http://djvu.sourceforge.net/licensing.html, "DjVuLibre-3.5 was developed by Leon Bottou and others as a "Derived Work" of the DjVu Reference Library 3.5.
 As such, it is also subject to the GNU General Public License version 2."

-* From the ``debian/copyright`` file from the Debian packaging, "Poppler is based on a Xpdf fork (updated at Xpdf 3.02), so the license of the poppler core library (libpoppler.so.X) is GPL v2 only."
+* Poppler: From the ``debian/copyright`` file from the Debian packaging, "Poppler is based on a Xpdf fork (updated at Xpdf 3.02), so the license of the poppler core library (libpoppler.so.X) is GPL v2 only."

 Hence, the licenses of all the software libraries used are thus compatible with the GPL v2.